zulip/zulip-terminal/docs/FAQ.md

 We think of Zulip Terminal as a keyboard-centric client.
 Consequently, while functionality via the mouse does work in places, mouse support is not currently a priority for the project (see also [#248](https://www.github.com/zulip/zulip-terminal/issues/248)).

-## Above mentioned hotkeys don't work as described
+## Hotkeys don't work as described

-If any of the above mentioned hotkeys don't work for you, feel free to open an issue or discuss it on [#zulip-terminal](https://chat.zulip.org/#narrow/stream/206-zulip-terminal).
+If any of the hotkeys don't work for you, feel free to open an issue or discuss it on [#zulip-terminal](https://chat.zulip.org/#narrow/stream/206-zulip-terminal).

 ## Zulip-term crashed!